cjdbarlow/Part-One/blood_gases.md

 ##Oxygen Tension
 Oxygen tension is measured with a **Clarke electrode**.
 This consists of:
 * A chamber for the blood sample
-* A chamber containing a potassium chloride solution
+* A chamber containing a potassium chloride solution, which:
-* Oxygen-permeable membrane separating the two
-  This prevents blood being in direct contact with the cathode, which would lead to protein deposition on the cathode and incorrect measurement.
+  * Is separated from the blood chamber by an oxygen-permeable membrane This prevents blood being in direct contact with the cathode, which would lead to protein deposition on the cathode and incorrect measurement.
-* Platinum cathode
+  * Contains a platinum cathode
-* Silver/Silver Chloride anode
+  * Contains a silver/silver Chloride anode
 * A battery applying 0.6V across the electrodes

 Insert O2 electrode picture.